ellenpham/CAT1A1-personal-portfolio-v1/readme.md

 ### Homepage

 The homepage is now displaying only the head banner, with my profile photo and a head title.
 I am working on adding more features to the homepage, including the below:
-- Header (completed)
+- Header
-- Section 1: Head banner (completed)
+- Section 1: Head banner
-- Section 2: Short bio (completed)
+- Section 2: Short bio
-- Section 3: A brief showcase of my work (completed)
+- Section 3: A brief showcase of my work
-- Section 4: A list of latest blog articles (completed)
+- Section 4: A list of latest blog articles
-- Section 5: A section for references (completed)
+- Section 5: A section for references/testimonials
-- Footer (completed)
+- Footer

 ### About